-- 1. The scan follows the contrast bolus. - 2.
-Needed for evaluation of left true vocal fold palsy. - 3.
-Allows assessment of mediastinal nodal disease, which is often present in head and neck cancer. - 4.
+- 2. Why do we scan to the carina? - 1.
+Needed for evaluation of left vocal fold palsy. - 2.
+Allows assessment of mediastinal nodal disease, which is often present in head and neck cancer. - 3.
 Allows for evaluation for the lower limit of retropharyngeal pathology. - 3.
-Why is only a 0.5xx:1 pitch used for a CTA neck?The low pitch reduces helical artifacts, particularly when the anatomy is changing so rapidly as in the neck/shoulder region.
+Why is the scan started at the orbits and scanned down to the carina? - 1.
+This is done to give more time for contrast to wash out of the subclavian.
+Excess contrast in the subclavian will cause streaking artifacts which can decrease visualization of structures in the neck, most importantly the lymph nodes - 4.
+Why is only a 0.5xx:1 pitch used for a CTA neck?
+The low pitch reduces helical artifacts, particularly when the anatomy is changing so rapidly as in the neck/shoulder region.
 Also, the low pitch avoids reaching the scanner's maximum mA value in the lateral direction through the shoulder, which would compromise the image quality.

-4. Please explain the rationale for 140 kV and 0.5xx:1 pitch.
+5. Please explain the rationale for 140 kV and 0.5xx:1 pitch.